cosbi-research/beesl/README.md

 * `$OUTPUT_FILE`: a filepath where to write the predictions of events
 * `$DEVICE`: a device where to run the inference (i.e., CPU: `-1`, GPU: `0`, `1`, ...)

-To convert the token-level predictions back to the format for events, just run:
+To convert the token-level predictions to a standard event format use:
 ```
 # Merge predicted label parts, and convert them back to the BioNLP standoff format
 python bio-mergeBack.py $PRED_FILE $INPUT_FILE 2 > $MERGED_PRED_FILE